-While the application does not conflict with Plan Prince George's 2035 Growth Policy or the recommendations for Employment Areas or Established Communities, the proposed fast-food drive-through restaurant would neither help achieve the vision of the general plan nor help attain the plan goals.
+c.
+Community Planning-The approval does not conflict with Plan Prince George's 2035Growth Policy or the recommendations for Employment Areas or Established Communities.

-The application is in conformance with the 2014 Approved Greenbelt Metro Area and MD 193 Corridor Sector Plan and Sectional Map Amendment land-use recommendations for commercial uses; however, it is not in conformance with several of the development district standards of the Greenbelt Metro Area and MD 193 Corridor Design District Overlay(D-D-O) Zone.
+The approval is in conformance with the 2014 Approved Greenbelt Metro Area and MD 193 Corridor Sector Plan and Sectional Map Amendment land-use recommendations for commercial uses.
+It includes several amendments to the development district standards of the Greenbelt Metro Area and MD 193 Corridor D-D-O Zone.

-Comment: The applicant has requested to amend those standards in accordance with Section 27-548.25(c).
-The Urban Design staff found that granting the amendments will not substantially impair implementation of the MD 193 Corridor Sector Plan.
+In accordance with Section 27-548.25(c), the Planning Board hereby finds that granting the amendments will not substantially impair implementation of the sector plan.

-General Plan, Master Plan and Sectional Map Amendment (SMA): The application is in conformance with the applicable general or master plan.
+General Plan, Master Plan and Sectional Map Amendment (SMA): The approval is in conformance with the applicable general or master plan.

-General Plan: This property is located within the General Plan Growth Boundary and the Berwyn Heights Priority Funding Area.
+General Plan: The subject property is located within the General Plan Growth Boundary and the Berwyn Heights Priority Funding Area.
 6219 Greenbelt Road is also located within a designated Employment Area.
-Plan Prince George's 2035 describes Employment areas as areas commanding the highest concentrations of economic activity in four targeted industry clusters; healthcare and life sciences; business services; information, communication and electronics; and the Federal Government (p.
-106).
-As a planning issue regarding Plan Prince George's 2035, the Community Planning Division offered the following:
+Plan Prince George's 2035 describes Employment areas as areas commanding the highest concentrations of economic activity in four targeted industry clusters; healthcare and life sciences; business services; information, communication and electronics; and the Federal Government (page 106).
+The following is a planning issue regarding Plan Prince George's 2035:

 The general plan states that "Plan 2035 classifies existing residential neighborhoods and commercial areas served by public water and sewer outside of the Regional Transit Centers and Local and Suburban Centers as Established Communities.
-Established communities are most appropriate for context-sensitive infill and low-to medium-density development, "(p.
-20).
-"The Plan Prince George's 2035 general plan policies, strategies, and recommendations for Employment Areas are primarily focused on economic and employment growth." (p.
-106) (See also Page 19).
+Established communities are most appropriate for context-sensitive infill and low- to medium-density development" (page 20).
+"The Plan Prince George's 2035 general plan policies, strategies, and recommendations for Employment Areas are primarily focused on economic and employment growth" (page 106).
+(See also page 19)

-Master/Sector Plan: The applicable master/sector plan is the 2014 Approved Greenbelt Metro Area and MD 193 Corridor Sector Plan and Sectional Map Amendment (sector plan).
-As planning issues relating to the sector plan, the Community Planning Division offered the following:

-The Greenbelt Metro Area and MD 193 Corridor Development District is divided into seven subareas.
-The McDonald's site is located within the MD 193 Corridor Subarea (p.
-222); the Development District Overlay (D-D-O) Zone is superimposed on the property. "the development district standards are specifically intended to address new development and redevelopment proposals in the development district.
-The standards establish a consistent design framework to ensure quality in future development," (p.
-201).
-"The purpose of these standards is to shape high-quality public spaces with buildings and other physical features to create a strong sense of place for Greenbelt and Berwyn Heights, consistent with the land use and urban design recommendation for the sector plan," (p.
-209).
+Master/Sector Plan: The applicable master/sector plan is the 2014 Approved Greenbelt Metro Area and MD 193 Corridor Sector Plan and Sectional Map Amendment.
+The Greenbelt Metro Area and MD 193 Corridor development district is divided into seven subareas.
+The McDonald's site is located within the MD 193 Corridor Subarea (page 222); the Development District Overlay (D-D-O) Zone is superimposed on the property. "the development district standards are specifically intended to address new development and redevelopment proposals in the development district.
+The standards establish a consistent design framework to ensure quality in future development," (page 201).
+"The purpose of these standards is to shape high-quality public spaces with buildings and other physical features to create a strong sense of place for Greenbelt and Berwyn Heights, consistent with the land use and urban design recommendation for the sector plan," (page 209).

 Eating or drinking establishments with drive-through service are permitted in the Commercial Shopping Center Zone (C-S-C) Zone in the D-D-O Zone.
-However, the plan also notes that "Drive-throughs are discouraged throughout the development district," (p.
-230).
-The applicant is requesting amendments to several of the development district standards to accommodate a typical McDonald's drive-through restaurant.
+However, the plan also notes that "Drive-throughs are discouraged throughout the development district," (page 230).
+The Planning Board herein grants certain amendments to the development district standards to accommodate a typical McDonald's drive-through restaurant.
 See Finding 8 for a detailed discussion of the requested amendments.
-The Community Planning Division offered the following general comment regarding the requested amendments to the sector plan:

-The entrance/exit from MD 193 to the parking lot and drive-through appears to extend over the sidewalk; if included in the revised proposal, this should be reconfigured so that the sidewalk is continued over the driveways to meet the development district standards.
-The MD 193 street frontage is approximately 202 feet.
-The applicant must revise the proposal to install street trees at 30-foot intervals.
+The entrance/exit from MD 193 to the parking lot and drive-through appeared to extend over the sidewalk and shall, by condition of this approval, be reconfigured so that the sidewalk is continued over the driveways to meet the development district standards.
+The MD 193 street frontage is approximately 202 feet, and street trees shall be provided in accordance with the requirements of the Landscape Manual and DPIE.